ItemConsulting/enonic-fp/README.md

 ## Enonic-wizardry

-This library aims to _only_ provide functional wrappers for the standard libraries, and nothing else.
-So we recommend also installing [enonic-wizardry](https://github.com/ItemConsulting/enonic-wizardry). _Enonic-wizardry_ provides useful useful utilities and helper functions that every project needs.
+*Enonic-fp* aims to _only_ provide functional wrappers for the standard libraries, and nothing else.
+So we recommend also installing [enonic-wizardry](https://github.com/ItemConsulting/enonic-wizardry). *Enonic-wizardry* provides useful useful utilities and helper functions that every project needs.

 ## Code generation